Fraction Simplifier – Fraction Reducer

 How to Simplify a Fraction

 A fraction is a simplified fraction when the top and bottom numbers are as small as possible while still being whole numbers.
-Some fractions can be reduced to a simpler form, which means simplifying the fraction to the lowest possible terms.
+Some fractions can be reduced to an equivalent fraction in a simpler form, which means simplifying the fraction to the lowest possible terms.

 A simplified or reduced fraction will not have any common factors between the numerator or denominator other than 1.

-Follow a few simple steps to reduce a fraction.
+There are a few steps to reduce a fraction using simplification.

 Step One: Find the Greatest Common Factor

-The greatest common factor is the largest number that is evenly divisible by both the numerator and denominator.
+The greatest common factor is the largest number that is evenly divisible by both the numerator and denominator with no decimals.

 The factors of 6 are [1,2,3,6].